vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/adyen.rst

 The **Adyen Terminal Identifier** is your terminal's serial number, which is used to identify the hardware.

 To find this number, go to your **Adyen account**.
-Then, go to :menuselection:`Point of Sale --> Terminals`, select the terminal to link, and copy-paste its serial number onto the Odoo mandatory field.
+Then, go to :menuselection:`Điểm bán hàng --> Terminals`, select the terminal to link, and copy-paste its serial number onto the Odoo mandatory field.